Kong/docs.konghq.com/app/konnect/runtime-manager/gateway-config.md

 ---
-title: Manage Entities in a Runtime Group
+title: Kong Gateway Configuration in Konnect
 no_version: true
 ---

-You can manage any {{site.base_gateway}} Services, Routes, consumer-scoped entities, and global entities from within a runtime group.
+You can manage any {{site.base_gateway}} Services, Routes, consumer-scoped configuration, and global configuration from within a runtime group.

-A **global** entity is a set of configurations that apply to, or can be used by, all objects in a runtime group.
+A **global** object is a set of configurations that apply to, or can be used by, all objects in a runtime group.
 For example, if you set up a Proxy Caching plugin in the default runtime group and set it to `Global`, the plugin configuration will apply to all Services in the group.

-Consumers, SNIs, upstreams, and certificates are all global entities.
+Consumers, SNIs, upstreams, and certificates are all global.
 Plugins can either be global or scoped.

-## Configurable Gateway entities in Konnect

-Through a runtime group, you can manage the following entities:

 ### Gateway Services